An Asperger Syndrome childhood: timid body, conceited mind

 I cannot have been an easy baby.
 I cried a lot, and I could not be comforted by any of the usual means.
 My mother learned in my first days and weeks not to try to comfort me by lifting my body into her arms: it would stiffen, and my crying would become more intense.
 Equally I could be lying in my cot quite content, and if anyone lifted my body I would immediately show signs of distress.
 It seems I hated such body contact from the moment I left my mother’s womb.

 It is difficult to explain this in a way that is convincing to a neurotypical person.
 Do I not talk about “my” feet?
 Yes, but I also talk about “my house”, and the house is not part of me.
 Do I not say, “I fell out of bed”?
 Yes, but that is a conventional form of words by which I communicate with others.
 I say “I fell out of bed” meaning “my body fell out of bed” (and it does!) just as a blind person may say “I’ll see you tomorrow” meaning “I’ll encounter you tomorrow.”
 When my knee is injured, do I not feel pain?
 Of course I feel pain, and it is very unpleasant, and I perceive that the pain comes from my knee.
-Likewise when my car backfires, I hear the bang, and it too is very unpleasant, and I perceive that the bang comes from my car.
-But that does not lead me to regard my car as part of me.
+Likewise when my washing machine explodes, I hear the bang, and it too is very unpleasant, and I perceive that the bang comes from my washing machine.
+But that does not lead me to regard my washing machine as part of me.
 In this essay I try to say what I mean, and that entails not saying “me” when I mean “my body”.

 I spoke early, and I quickly began to use language for reasoning.
 Mum once told me that I could reason and be reasoned with before I could walk.
 Sadly, I have no examples.
 But it does not surprise me, because it fits with what I am.

 For if I am not my body, then what am I?
 The concept of self is complex, and many philosophers and many psychologists have written many books about it.
-But my perception is that, primarily, I am my introspective conscious mind: my mental life as I have direct, unmediated awareness of it.
-Although my mind has a connection with my body, it primarily occupies not the physical realm, but the so‐called Platonic realm.
+But my perception is that, primarily, I am my introspective conscious mind: the agent of my mental life as I have direct, unmediated awareness of it.
+Although my mind has a connection with my body, it primarily inhabits not the physical realm, but the so‐called Platonic realm.
 The Platonic realm is where the templates are kept for the objects in the physical realm.
 In the Platonic realm are many mansions.
 The gatehouse protects the natural numbers: 0, 1, 2, 3, 4, 5… Up the road is another mansion that houses all conceivable pieces of music.
-Yet a third mansion is home to the genomes of all species of organism, and the Grand Meta‐genome that maps out in addition the genomes of the myriad hypothetical species that never evolved.
-In a fourth mansion live the Laws of Chess, or their logical equivalent, the tree of all conceivable games of chess.
+Yet a third mansion is home to the genomes of all species of organism, along with the Grand Meta‐genome that maps out in addition the genomes of the myriad hypothetical species that never evolved.
+In a fourth mansion live the Laws of Chess, or their logical equivalent, the tree of all legal games of chess.
 These are of course metaphors, but for me they are compelling metaphors.
 If the physical realm is God’s handiwork, then the Platonic realm is his design studio.

 A child with Asperger Syndrome is odd.
 In this essay I seek to be accurate in what I say, but the essay is not meant to give a balanced view of my childhood, because it focuses on the oddities.